Darkcast/tids/README.md

 Get Fingerprint Authentication for Elevated Terminal Commands. \
 The `tids.sh` script simplifies the process of enabling Touch ID for sudo commands on macOS.
 It allows you to use secure fingerprint authentication as a password replacement for elevated privileges, making your command-line more convenient and secure.
 Eliminating manual repetitive password entry for administrative tasks with ease.

+## Features

+* Robust and dependable – Built to perform consistently
+* Blazing fast – Optimized for quick execution
+* Pure Bash – No external dependencies required

 ## Requirements

 * macOS operating system with Touch ID support.